 Lea is the founding developer and creative force behind Front Porch Math.
 She earned her B.S.from Emory University and her Ed.M. from Harvard University.
 She has been teaching Math (5th grade through high school) as well as middle school science for over 30 years.
 Lea’s goal is to develop a comprehensive series of videos that allow students to learn both conceptually and visually.
 Many people need a different approach, or a different kind of presentation, in order to understand the concepts that are the building blocks for the more complex math they will need.
 She has created nearly 100 videos lectures to date and along with the lectures, she has been adding pages to take notes on, puzzle worksheets to help the student practice, and other lesson plan ideas.

 Kenny is currently a mathematics educator at The Friends School of Atlanta.
-This is his sixth year of teaching mathematics at the middle school level, and ninth over all.
 Kenny has earned a BA in Mathematics, Magna Cum Laude, from Morehouse College, and an MA in Education from Tufts University.
 Kenny enjoys teaching math with a growth mindset approach, involves having the belief that all students can learn mathematics at the highest level.
 He enjoys providing explanations for videos and hopes they will aid others as they continue upon their mathematical journey.

 Zach is a consultant and occasional contributor to Front Porch Math.
 He has taught math classes in Game Theory and Combinatorics at Vanderbilt Summer Academy, and Calculus classes to Vanderbilt undergraduates.
-Zach received his undergraduate degree in mathematics from Harvey Mudd Collage and is currently completing his doctorate in Graph Theory at Vanderbilt.
+Zach received his undergraduate degree in mathematics from Harvey Mudd College and doctorate in Graph Theory at Vanderbilt.
+He currently teaches at the Proof School in San Francisco.